tmluongx-gitRepo/Job-Portal/README.md

 | ChromaDB   | http://localhost:8001        | job-portal-chromadb     |
 | Redis      | redis://localhost:6379       | job-portal-redis        |

+> The backend connects to MongoDB (e.g., MongoDB Atlas).
+Provide your connection string via `MONGO_URI` in a `.env` file or shell environment before starting the containers.

 ## 🔄 Common Commands

 ### Stop All Services